 After many failed attempts I have duplicated my favorite version of kare ayam (Balinese chicken curry) at home.
 The food in Bali is full of bold and fresh flavors.
 This recipe does require a bit of patience and the ability to hunt for some unique ingredients that may not be found at your local grocer.

 You may be tempted to use a food processor to make quick work of the spice paste – don’t do it.
 I had fallen into that trap for some time until I made the spice paste in a more traditional method using a heavy mortar and pestle.
 The traditional method results in a better extraction of essential oils, as well as marrying the ingredients flawlessly into a bold and fragrant spice paste.
+However, it the food processor method is a must for you the dish will still taste great.

 The best part is that this recipe captures the true taste of Bali.
 If you are a lover of curry as am I you will want to make this dish part of your repertoire.